 Professor Lawrance came to Warwick in 2004 and became an Emeritus Professor in 2014.
-Previously he was at the University of Birmingham as head of Statistics & Management Mathematics, and previously as Reader, Senior Lecturer and Lecturer in Statistics.
+Previously he was at the University of Birmingham as head of Statistics & Management Mathematics, after being Reader, Senior Lecturer and Lecturer in Statistics.
 He has served as a Vice-President of the Royal Statistical Society and Honorary Secretary of its Research Section and is currently Chairman of the West Midlands Group.
 He is a fellow of the American Statistical Association and an elected member of the International Statistical Institute.

 Tony Lawrance’s PhD research was on stochastic point processes for computer failure analysis while lecturing at the University of Leicester and then at the IBM New York Research Center.
 Subsequent research areas have included non-Gaussian time series, stochastic hydrology, likelihood theory, statistical diagnostics and statistical modelling in automotive engine management.
 Current research is concerned mainly with two areas, firstly with the statistical and chaotic aspects of synchronized laser-based communication modelling.
 This is an engineering area where statistical theory can be developed and leveraged to achieve optimum performance.
-Binary signals are embedded securely in laser transmissions with the receiver using a remotely synchronized laser and a likelihood decoder.
+Binary signals are hidden in laser transmissions with the receiver using a remotely synchronized laser and a likelihood decoder.
 His second current area of research is in the statistical analysis and nonlinear modelling of financial time series.
 Current work covers exploratory graphics of time series volatility which reveal the form of volatility expression, and second, the representation of some well-known autoregressive financial volatility models by linear autoregressive moving average models of their squared variables with volatile dependent innovations.
 Research activities are supported by international collaborators from Australia, Canada, France, Hong Kong, India, Japan and USA.

 Publications include the following: